The Commercial Lead Trumpet Player: How to sound like the Pros

 How to Sound like the Pros:

-The Commercial trumpet's role is to lead the band and establish a rhythmic and stylistic connection with the drummer.
+The Commercial lead trumpet's role is to lead the band and establish a rhythmic and stylistic connection with the drummer.
 The trumpet’s ability to lock in with the rhythm section is of utmost importance because the rest of the horn section will look to the trumpet to set the stylistic standard.
 It falls on the first trumpet player's shoulders to interpret a chart correctly and consistently so that a band can follow its lead.
 The following guide aims to provide a study framework for a trumpet player interested in playing contemporary music with stylistic accuracy.
 The eleven stylistic elements that any player must account for are in order of importance: time, tone color, phrasing, articulations, dynamics, vibrato, shakes, glissandos, falls, bends, and scoops.

 The process is as follows: